 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Home Viewing of Blue and New Reception Possibilities.
 “Say you were struck down tomorrow, what would your monument be?” – Dr Mathew Herbert.
 “Oh nothing, because film disappears, thank God.” – Derek Jarman (1993, p.117) There is an unstated irony within this essay in the fact that this writer has never been able to experience Blue in … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 5 (Home Viewings and Conclusions)

 Part 1 Part 2 Blue’s cinematic screening – Readings, Reception and Contradictions.
 “Whilst homosexuals die, many heterosexuals reach for the remote control and simply turn up the volume.
 Does it come in stereo?”
 (Jarman, 1993, p.138) The screening of Blue in cinemas during its 1993 release date is its most typical form though screenings were rare and often film festival based rather than through a … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 3 (Cinematic Screenings).

 Part 1 The Reception of Blue in its Original Forms.
 Blue in Written Form and Early Performances.
 “The difference between formalist and realist philosophies is not in the possibility of affecting the spectator but in what the cinema ought to do, its prescriptive work.
-Cinema either organizes the world or duplicates the experience of perceiving … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 2 (Early Forms of Blue)
+Cinema either organizes the world or duplicates the experience of perceiving of it for the spectator.”
+(Staiger, 1992, p.51) Though Blue … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 2 (Early Forms of Blue)